koguchic/AdventOfCode2024/README.md

 ./setup.sh --name koguchi --cpp
 ```

-If you want to try the challenge in multiple languages, you can do that too!
+[OPTIONAL] If you want to try the challenge in multiple languages, you can do that too!

 ```
-./setup.sh --name christian --python
+./setup.sh --name koguchi --python
-./setup.sh --name christian --cpp
+./setup.sh --name koguchi --cpp
 ```

 ## What's next?